Richmond was incorporated as a municipality on November 10, 1879 and was designated as a City on December 3, 1990.

 The abundance of the fishery attracted many more people to our shores.
 From the early 1880s Richmond's fishing fleets brought their catches home to be processed in one of the numerous canneries that sprang up all along the river.
 This industry did more than bring fish to market.
 Related industries such as boat-building also thrived.

 The vitality of the fishing industry attracted Japanese fishermen to Richmond, adding not just to the industry but to the richness of our community as a whole.
 The growing cannery and boat building industries brought more migrant workers to the area.
-Among these were First Nations People and the Chinese contract workers who originally came to British Columbia to build the railway.
+Among these were Indigenous people and the Chinese contract workers who originally came to British Columbia to build the railway.
 Steveston, in particular, became the centre of the fishing industry, gaining international fame for the quality and bounty of its canned salmon.
 Despite the pressures of changing times, Steveston has survived as a unique, diverse community that maintains strong ties with the sea.

 Richmond continues to attract in-migration from many other countries and from other parts of Canada with recent migration most notably from China and Hong Kong.
 Our cultural diversity has enriched our city and made Richmond an exciting place to live.